o2r-project/api/README.md

 ## Basics

-We're a research project, so _everything in this API and its documentation is subject to change.
-We try to use "WORK IN PROGRESS" or "TBD" to signal things that are not working fully yet.
-However, we try to have a "working" state online at [http://o2r.info/o2r-web-api](http://o2r.info/o2r-web-api) and use open pull requests for things that are under development.
+We're a research project, so _everything in this API and its documentation is subject to change_.
+We try to use "WORK IN PROGRESS" or "TBD" _in headlines_ to signal things that are not working fully yet.

+The "working" state should eventually always be in the `master` branch, which is published online at [http://o2r.info/o2r-web-api](http://o2r.info/o2r-web-api), and open pull requests reflect things that are under development.

 ## Build